 The good news is the rebates of the past helped bring the costs of solar down so far, you can expect it to still make financial sense here in good ol' Big Sky country.

 Montana Solar Tax Credits

-In addition to the solar power rebate you will receive from NorthWestern Energy, when tax day rolls around you’ll also get some cash back from the state.
-Montana’s Residential Alternative Energy System Tax Credit offers a tax credit on 100% of the price of a solar power system, up to a maximum of $500 for individuals and $1,000 for married couples filing jointly.
+In addition to the solar power rebate from NorthWestern Energy, when tax day rolls around you’ll also get some cash back from the state.
+Montana’s Residential Alternative Energy System Tax Credit offers a tax credit on 100% of the price of a solar power system, up to a maximum of $500 for individuals and $1,000 for households with more than one taxpayer.
 The credit may be carried over for up to four years.

 Despite the reputation for cold winters, Montana actually gets a whole lot of sun.
 In fact, the solar resource potential for most of the state meets or exceeds that of even the sunniest parts of Florida.
 Unfortunately state legislators are doing only a so-so job of promoting solar power here.
-There are good pieces in place, particularly NorthWestern Energy’s $6,000 solar power rebate for residential systems, but what’s really needed is an RPS strong enough to kick-start a strong performance incentive program.
-With ongoing performance payments for solar power production, the merely adequate 14-year payback timeframe would drop dramatically.
-For now, however, we can’t give out more than a “C” grade here.
+What’s really needed is an RPS strong enough to kick-start a strong performance incentive program.
+With ongoing performance payments for solar power production, the merely adequate 11-year payback timeframe would drop dramatically.
+For now, we give out a tentative “C” grade here.

 Again, if you are confused about how these numbers work and would like some personalized assistance or a quote of your own, simply connect with our network of solar experts.
 They’ll help sort out all the pricing, get you access to special deals, and they’re super friendly to boot!